godotengine/godot-docs/getting_started/step_by_step/ui_code_a_life_bar.rst

 With this in mind let's connect the ``GUI`` to the ``Player``.
 Click on the ``Player`` node in the scene dock to select it.
 Head down to the Inspector and click on the Node tab.
-This is the place to connect nodes to listen the one you selected.
+This is the place to connect nodes to listen to the one you selected.

 The first section lists custom signals defined in ``Player.gd``: